 According to Marianne Kaltenbach, these fish cakes were traditionally made in Weggis, a small town bordering Lake Lucerne.
 Albeli, a small fish endemic to the lake, was typically used.
-Although Albeli were previously also found in Lake Zug, today they only exists in Lake Lucerne and are prevalent and popular among local fishers.
+Although Albeli were previously also found in Lake Zug, today they only exist in Lake Lucerne and are prevalent and popular among local fishers.

 Unfortunately, I was not able to get my hands on Albeli, so for this recipe I used Switzerland's much loved Egli (river perch), but probably any similar white fish would do.